mrzepka43/CVRPTW_tabu_search/README.md

 # CVRPTW_tabu_search
 My approach to CVRPTW problem, solved using tabu search algorithm.
+Code is written in C++.

 Program is using data stored in .txt file in Solomon's format: